Deciding to seek help

-When you start MAT, you may find that the medication makes you drowsy at first.
-This should pass as your body adjusts to the treatment.
+When you start MAT you may find that the medication makes you drowsy at first.
+This should stop as your body adjusts to the treatment.
 Your doctor may also adjust your dose to the level that works best for you.

 Your doctor should be able to recommend additional therapies and supports to help you stay on MAT and get the support you need.